Warbirdnut/myeditor/README.md

 # myeditor

-This is my introduction to Python and the tkinter library.
-It's pretty crude code, but it works.
+This text editor is a python learning project.